zenml-io/blog.zenml.io/_posts/2022-02-15-aggregating-kpis.md

-There are a plethora of data ingestion/processing/transformation tools out there, sprung up in the last decade or so to deal with ever-increasing data loads cropping up in the tech space (there is an old trope in big data that claims that “90% of the world’s data has been created in the last two years”, though I have not been able to find a credible source for that).
-But In the case of our bot, the data in question are so small that there is no reason to go beyond the standard tools available in Python, though [Pandas](https://pandas.pydata.org/) provides a more user-friendly API to
+There are a plethora of data ingestion/processing/transformation tools out there, sprung up in the last decade or so to deal with ever-increasing data loads cropping up in the tech space (there is an old trope in big data that claims that "90% of the world's data has been created in the last two years", though I have not been able to find a credible source for that).
+But in the case of our bot, the data in question are so small that there is no reason to go beyond the standard tools available in Python, though [Pandas](https://pandas.pydata.org/) provides a more user-friendly API to